PavlinGergov/CheckiO/README.md

 CheckiO is an interactive and educational game and competition platform for developers.

-Here is my account: http://checkio.org/user/Pgergov/
+Here is my profile: http://checkio.org/user/Pgergov/